Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Position statements

-\paragraph{Polynomial GNNs are special MPNNs} When spectral frequency responses are restricted to polynomials (see \cref{eq:polynomial_filter}) and the GSO is chosen as the adjacency matrix, the resulting spectral layer can be implemented exactly by a linear MPNN with sum aggregation, where each polynomial degree corresponds to one message-passing step.
-See~\cref{App:P_MPNN} for a formal derivation, including bias terms and extensions to other commonly used GSOs such as graph Laplacians.

-As a consequence, analyses of spectral GNNs that focus on polynomial filters often reduce to message-passing arguments and fail to exploit genuinely spectral properties.
+\paragraph{Polynomial GNNs are special MPNNs} When spectral frequency responses are restricted to polynomials (\cref{eq:polynomial_filter}) and the GSO is chosen as the adjacency matrix, the resulting spectral layer can be implemented exactly by a linear MPNN with sum aggregation, where each polynomial degree corresponds to one message-passing step.
+See~\cref{App:P_MPNN} for a formal derivation, including bias terms and extensions to other commonly used GSOs.
+Consequently, analyses of spectral GNNs that focus on polynomial filters often reduce to message-passing arguments and fail to exploit genuinely spectral properties.
 Such analyses, therefore, do not clarify when spectral methods can outperform MPNNs.

-We advocate studying more general spectral filters using tools from functional analysis, such as \emph{operator Lipschitz continuity}~\citep{aleksandrov2016operator, DBLP:journals/corr/abs-2109-10096}.
+We advocate studying more general spectral filters, beyond polynomials, using tools from functional analysis, such as \emph{operator Lipschitz continuity}~\citep{aleksandrov2016operator, DBLP:journals/corr/abs-2109-10096}.

-\paragraph{The role of the GSO in spectral GNNs} The GSO is central to the expressivity of spectral GNNs.
-While commonly defined as an $N \times N$ matrix encoding graph structure (e.g., with support on edges and the diagonal), this definition is overly permissive: without further constraints, GSOs may encode arbitrary global graph properties, undermining meaningful expressivity and complexity analyses.\footnote{For instance, a diagonal GSO encoding component isomorphism enables linear-time graph isomorphism tests.}
+\paragraph{The role of the GSO in spectral GNNs with linear filters} The GSO is central to the expressivity of spectral GNNs.
+While commonly defined as an $N \times N$ matrix encoding graph structure (e.g., with support on edges and the diagonal), this definition is overly permissive: without further constraints, GSOs can encode arbitrary global graph properties, undermining meaningful analyses of expressivity and complexity.\footnote{For instance, a diagonal GSO encoding isomorphism class enables linear-time graph isomorphism tests.} To avoid such pathologies, we advocate that the community develop and adopt rigorous definitions of GSOs.

+We believe that promoting rigorous GSO definitions is an important step toward a principled theory of spectral GNNs.
+The following is an example of a possible definition. \begin{restatable}[Aggregation graph shift operator]{definition}{aggregationGSO} Let $G$ be a graph with $N$ nodes.
+A matrix $\vec{S} \in \Rb^{N \times N}$ is called an \emph{aggregation graph shift operator} if, for any signal $\vec{f} \in \Rb^N$, the mapping $\vec{f} \longmapsto\; \vec{S}\vec{f}$ can be implemented by a sum-aggregation message passing neural network with finitely many layers applied to the signal $\vec{f}$. \end{restatable}